 - Preheat oven to 350º F

 - Combine all ingredients in a bowl.
-Mixture should be a bit sticky and clump together a bit.
+Mixture should be a bit sticky and clump together.
+If it seems to dry and is not holding together, try adding 1 Tbsp of water at a time until you reach desired consistency.

 - Line baking sheet with parchment paper or Silpat.